SachinSawariya/React_todo_form/README.md

 ## Installation
 To run this project locally, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone this repository `git clone` to your local machine.
-2. Navigate to the project directory in your terminal.
+2. Navigate to the project directory `cd directory-name` in your terminal.
 3. Run `npm install` to install the project dependencies.
 4. Run `npm run dev` to start the development server.
 5. Open your browser and navigate to `http://localhost:5173` to view the application.